rsnyderaustin/Portfolio/README.md

 Welcome to my project portfolio!
-Listed below are a variety of projects showcasing my skills in the data field.
+Listed below are a personal projects of mine showcasing my skills in the data field.
-My resume is available in the project files listed above.

 ## Data Engineering / ETL